499 South Elm Street (E.Virginia Ave. & Leetsdale Dr.) Denver, CO 80246

 Va'ad Hakashrus of Denver / Glatt Kosher

 If you’ve been thinking about going to Denver for business or pleasure and wondering whether you will be able to eat kosher, the East Side Kosher Deli is your answer.
 Like most cities without a huge Jewish population, the restaurant has to be the one-stop shopping and dining destination.
-Owned and operated by Joshua Horowitz, they are a kosher-center, featuring a full grocery store, take-out deli, butcher shop, bakery and sit-down restaurant with a large selection of wines, beers and spirits.
+Taken over by Joshua Horowitz in 2015, this kosher center features a full grocery store, take out deli, butcher shop, bakery and sit-down restaurant with a large selection of wines, beers and spirits.
 Joshua runs his restaurant under the philosophy of provid- ing fresh authentic food with friendly fast service at an affordable price.
 Never wanting the customer to leave hungry and being the only Kosher restaurant in Denver they aim to provide a welcoming envi- ronment whether you are out with the family or hosting a business lunch.

 [continued above, right]

 Desserts are not forgotten at The East Side Kosher Deli with the Mile High 7 Layer Cake, generous layers of chocolate fudge cake, filled with chocolate mousse and chocolate ganache, Fruit Trifle, layered fruit and custard dessert, served in a rustic jar or the New York style Cheesecake with a choice of toppings will satisfy the post meal need for sweets.